Be Here Now is the third studio album by the English rock band Oasis, released at the height of their fame on August 21, 1997note .

 - Liam Gallagher vocals

-- Noel Gallagher guitars, vocals, string arrangements, production, lead vocals on "Magic Pie"
+- Noel Gallagher guitars, vocals, string arrangements, production, lead vocals and Mellotron on "Magic Pie"

 - Paul "Bonehead" Arthurs guitars